Chapmans Peak Schedule 4 Carbon Project 2025

 Project Information:

-The project operates under the Carbon Credits (Carbon Farming Initiative, Plantation Forestry) Methodology Determination 2022, specifically utilising 'Schedule 4'.
-This activity involves transitioning an existing plantation forest, which would otherwise be harvested and converted to non-forested land (such as pasture for grazing), into a permanent forest.
-By maintaining the trees permanently rather than clearing them, the project generates carbon credits for the avoided emissions and continued sequestration.
-A key requirement for this schedule is demonstrating that the plantation was at genuine risk of conversion to a non-forest land use.
+The project operates under the Carbon Credits (Carbon Farming Initiative, Plantation Forestry) Methodology Determination 2022, specifically utilizing "Schedule 4."
+This activity involves transitioning an existing plantation forest, which would otherwise be harvested and converted to non-forested land (such as pasture), into a permanent forest.
+By maintaining the trees indefinitely rather than clear-felling them for agricultural conversion, the project generates carbon credits.
+A critical requirement for this schedule is demonstrating that clearing the land for agriculture would have been a financially attractive alternative to retaining the forest, thereby proving the project's additionality.